Daniel-Shiven/AstroPi/README.md

 This is the official GitHub repository for the SpacePaw AstroPi project.

-main.py contains the code that was sent to the ISS.It creates a CSV file with the data
+main.py contains the code that was sent to the ISS.
+It creates a CSV file with the data

 analysis.py contains the code to run the analysis on Earth